JAAulde/jquery-cookies/README.md

 # jquery-cookies
-Adds jaaulde-cookies to the jQuery namespace, and provides jQ extension methods to bind cookies to form values and html elements.
+Adds [JAAulde/cookies](https://github.com/JAAulde/cookies/) to the jQuery namespace, and provides jQ extension methods to bind cookies to form values and html elements.

 ## installation